Schoolforbasics/runbooks/AnacondaRepository.rst

 | osx-64-`date +%Y-%m-%d`.tar           | - packages for osx-64                       |   25 GB|
 +---------------------------------------+---------------------------------------------+--------+

-As an example, if you only need AE-Repo, linux-64 and win-64 packages, download ae-repo-linux-64-`date +%Y-%m-%d`.tar and win-64-`date +%Y-%m-%d`.tar.
+As an example, if you need only AE-Repo, linux-64 and win-64 packages, download ae-repo-linux-64-`date +%Y-%m-%d`.tar and win-64-`date +%Y-%m-%d`.tar.
 Also download the associated md5 files to check integrity of downloaded data.

-To run in background and continue download after logout, use nohup.
+TIP: To run in background and continue download after logout, use nohup.

 After downloading, expand the tarballs.
-It will take sometime to expand the archives.
+It will take some time to expand the archives.
 See example below:

 .. code-block:: bash